zealous-tech/testrail-reporter/README.md

     - If set to another value (e.g., 10), the test results will be updated in TestRail every 10 seconds.
     - If set to a value greater than 59, it will be rounded to minutes, and the results will be updated in TestRail every specified minute.

+- **`updateResultAfterEachCase`** - Default is `true`.
+Please note that this configuration is only compatible with Playwright.

+    - If set to `true` the test results will be updated in TestRail after each test have been executed and `testRailUpdateInterval` config will be ignored.
+    - If set to `false` the test results will be updated in TestRail based on the `testRailUpdateInterval` value.

 - **`use_existing_run`**

     - **`id`** - Default is `0`.